skip-mev/platform-take-home/README.md

-# Skip Platform Take Home Challenge
+# (INTERNAL - DO NOT USE) Skip Platform Take Home Challenge

 ## Overview